FelipeGuerra5/logseq/pages/webideas.md

 		  logseq.order-list-type:: number
 			- To create a task on top the block delimitation and it would save the task with the block information logseq.order-list-type:: number
-		- View only the tasks for a specific type of block, logseq.order-list-type:: number
+		- View only the tasks for a specific type of block logseq.order-list-type:: number
+		- HA
+		  logseq.order-list-type:: number
 		- logseq.order-list-type:: number